-The itsme Sign SSA cannot be of Qualified level, since the eIDAS regulation did not include the possibility for signature SSA to become qualified trust services.
+The itsme Sign SSA cannot be of Qualified level, since the elDAS regulation did not include the possibility for signature SSA to become qualified trust services.
 However, during the audit of BMID for qualified trust service provider the RQSCD that is part of the itsme Sign SSA was included in the audit scope.
 The other components of the itsme Sign SSA are subject to the same policies, procedures and controls as the ones that are applicable to the components that are part of the itsme Qualified Signature Validation Service and the recognized eldentification Means.

 9.3.
-RQSCD
+ROSCD

-During a setup process that will be performed before the signer signs for the first time, the key pair for the signer will be generated in the RQSCD (Remote Qualified Signature Creation Device) that is managed by BMID, and the private key will be cryptographically linked to the itsme app of the signer.
-The RQSCD will then request a qualified certificate from the qualified CA for the signer.
+During a setup process that is performed before the signer signs for the first time, the key pair for the signer is generated in the RQSCD (Remote Qualified Signature Creation Device) that is managed by BMID, and the private key is cryptographically linked to the itsme app of the signer.
+The RQSCD then requests a qualified certificate from the qualified CA for the signer.

 Revoking a certificate for itsme Sign should normally never be required.
-As long as the itsme account remains secure, no one will be able to abuse the signing certificate.
-However, if an itsme account is blocked via the itsme website, any active signing certificate linked to the account will be revoked automatically.
-(NOTE: the signing certificate will not be revoked when an itsme account is blocked by entering a wrong PIN code three times in the app.)
+As long as the itsme account remains secure, no one is able to abuse the signing certificate.
+However, if an itsme account is blocked via the itsme website, any active signing certificate linked to the account is revoked automatically.
+(NOTE: the signing certificate is not revoked when an itsme account is blocked by entering a wrong PIN code three times in the app.)
 The next time the user tries to use itsme Sign, he will need to accept the creation of a new certificate again and a new key pair will be generated and certified, similar as at first signature.

-The RQSCD used by BMID is the Intesi PkBox, Version 3.3 which has been certified as Secure Signature Creation Device (and through eIDAS legislation automatically recognized as RQSCD) by Zentrum für sichere Informationstechnologie - Austria (A-SIT) under Reference number A-SIT-VIG-18-051 itsme Sign only offers the Signing Server Application functionality (meaning that it will allow the user to create the raw signature with a private signing key that is managed on his behalf by itsme).
-It does not offer SCA functionality (presentment of the data to be signed and formatting of the signature format in an Advanced Electronic Signature format).
-That role is taken up by BMID partners (the Signature Creation Application Service Providers SCASPs).
+The RQSCD used by BMID is the Intesi PkBox, Version 3.3 which has been certified as Secure Signature Creation Device (and through eIDAS legislation automatically recognized as RQSCD) by Zentrum für sichere Informationstechnologie - Austria (A-SIT) under Reference number A-SIT-VIG-18-051.

-.
 The RQSCD has been implemented with the Gemalto Ezio identification as OTP provider.
-This is the same set-up that is used for the eIDentification Means service (see below).
+This is the same set-up that is used for the elDentification Means service (see below).